Welcome to today's edition of the Rush 24-7 podcast.

 She says the purpose is to dry up the supply of these weapons over time.

-And she's she went out there on stage and she actually had some weapons that you're not allowed to have in Washington.
+And she went out there on stage and she actually had some weapons that you're not allowed to have in Washington.

-Sort of like David Gregory, except that she got special permission to uh display the guns in Washington, D.C.
-So that's up and running off to the races.
+Sort of like David Gregory, except that she got special permission to display the guns in Washington, D.C.

 Media will be counting the hours now until action is taken on this.

-You remember Dave uh not David Dick Gregory?
+You remember Dave, not David, Dick Gregory?

-In fact, not just the Civil Rights Act, but throughout the entire civil rights movement.
+In fact, not just the Civil Rights Act, but throughout the entire civil rights movement, white women benefited the most.

 And his example, are you ready for his example?

-He said the next time you get on an airliner and you see an old fat, ugly white stewardess, we got her that job.
+He said, the next time you get on an airliner and you see an old, fat, ugly white stewardess, we got her that job.

 Yeah, we're supposed to be thankful for that.